CodeFluent vs Sourcery

 Who is it best for?

-It's best for individual developers and small teams.
+It is best for individual developers and small teams focused on code quality.

 Sourcery